Checklist for deposit

 Ensure your files are labelled as explicitly as possible, to facilitate peers to easily access your data.

 Your file(s) should be future-proof and if possible not dependent on proprietary software formats.
 Among others we recommend: .csv, .txt, .xml, .tiff, .mp4, .jp2, .pdf (PDF/A).
-You might want to deposit more than one format of the same item (one propriatory / discipline specific and a standard preservation version of it).
+You might want to deposit more than one format of the same item (one proprietary / discipline specific, and a standard preservation version of it).

-Note any processes by which the data have been transformed, which version of the software created the resulting item(s).
+Include notes on any processes by which the data have been transformed, e.g. which version of the software created the resulting item(s).
 If possible include which compression, codec and bit rate was used.
 This can be entered in the "Description field" associated with the file.